boazsegev/iodine/README.md

 $ RACK_ENV=production iodine -p 3000 -t 16 -w 4
 # vs.
 $ RACK_ENV=production puma -p 3000 -t 16 -w 4
+# Review the `iodine -?` help for more command line options.
 ```

-Iodine performed almost twice as well, (~90K req/sec vs. ~44K req/sec) while keeping a memory foot print that was more then 20% lower (~65Mb vs. ~85Mb).
+When benchmarking with `wrk`, Iodine performed significantly better, (~62K req/sec vs. ~44K req/sec) while keeping a lower memory foot print (~60Mb vs. ~111Mb).

-Review the `iodine -?` help for more data.
+When benchmarking with `ab`, I got different results, where Iodine still performed significantly better, (~72K req/sec vs. ~36K req/sec and ~61Mb vs. ~81.6Mb).
+I suspect the difference between the two benchmarks has to do with system calls to `write`, but I have no real proof.

 Remember to compare the memory footprint after running some requests - it's not just speed that C is helping with, it's also memory management and object pooling (i.e., Iodine uses a buffer packet pool management).